supvict123/style-swap/README.md

 Here I'm directly show you the result of this application.

-Extract the style feature of two pictures and swap features between them.
+Extract the style features of two pictures and swap features between them.

 Thus, the result shows in the right picture.

 That's really cool!

+With GPU 1080Ti, it's only cost seconds to do the style swap.

 ![Style Swap](StyleSwap.png)